Monday, June 05, 2006

 Any of the reliefs provided above shall be granted even in the absence of a decree of legal separation or annulment or declaration of absolute nullity of marriage.

-Is it only the woman-victim and/or her children who can ask for the issuance of a protection order?
+Is it only the woman-victim or her children who can ask for the issuance of a protection order?

-[g] Lawyer, counselor, therapist or healthcare provider of the petitioner;
+• lawyer, counselor, therapist or healthcare provider of the petitioner; or

-[h] At least two (2) concerned responsible citizens of the city or municipality where the violence against women and their children occurred and who have personal knowledge of the offense committed.
+• at least two concerned responsible citizens of the city or municipality where the violence against women and their children took place and who have personal knowledge of the offense committed.

 What are the procedures in applying for a protection order?